Blackhead: Strawberry Nose? Go Away!

 Avoid strong peel-off blackhead patches, which tend to damage the cuticle

-“Most importantly,”She says, “pores can’t be ‘permanently minimised’, but in a healthy state they’re not a source of anxiety.”
+“Most importantly,”She added, “pores can’t be ‘permanently minimised’, but in a healthy state, they’re not a source of anxiety.”

 It suddenly makes me feel it’s not skincare tips we’re looking for, but a way to make peace with our bodies.